hatedabamboo/notes.hatedabamboo.me/src/posts/solving-sad-servers-scenarios-part-2.md

 Here, I redirect `stderr` to `/dev/null` so that I only get files containing the string and not errors indicating that I have no access to certain files.

-And there it is—our secret password.
+And there it is--our secret password.
 Let's wrap it up by populating the secret file and checking the solution.

 ```bash
 $ realpath kernel/core_pattern